shredthaGNAR/stars/README.md

 * [MobileFirstLLC/extension-cli](https://github.com/MobileFirstLLC/extension-cli): Command line tool for building extensions/add-ons for chromium based browsers.
 * [Pocket/extension-save-to-pocket](https://github.com/Pocket/extension-save-to-pocket): Save to Pocket is a browser extension that is used to save pages to a connected Pocket account
 * [namuorg/extension-starter-kit](https://github.com/namuorg/extension-starter-kit): Starter kit for building Chrome/Firefox extensions
+* [sh2/extension-summarize-translate-gemini](https://github.com/sh2/extension-summarize-translate-gemini): Chrome extension to summarize and translate web pages.
+Uses Gemini or an OpenAI-compatible API as the backend.
 * [mozilla/extension-workshop](https://github.com/mozilla/extension-workshop): Firefox Extension Workshop
 * [extension-js/extension.js](https://github.com/extension-js/extension.js): The cross-browser extension framework.
 * [chrismessina/extensions](https://github.com/chrismessina/extensions): Everything you need to extend Raycast.
 * [raycast/extensions](https://github.com/raycast/extensions): Everything you need to extend Raycast.
+* [raycast/extensions-swift-tools](https://github.com/raycast/extensions-swift-tools): Utility to use Swift in a Raycast extension
 * [raycast/extensions-template](https://github.com/raycast/extensions-template): Template repository for automatic extensions publishing
 * [andy-portmen/external-application-button](https://github.com/andy-portmen/external-application-button): Communicate with external applications of your OS through a toolbar button or context menu item.
 * [researchdepartment/external-application-button-youtube-dl-macos-shortcut](https://github.com/researchdepartment/external-application-button-youtube-dl-macos-shortcut): this was a triumph (i couldn't get the command variant listed in the FAQs to work so i made this)